kensanata/just-halberds/Knives.md

 appropriate table to roll on during the winter phase and gain the talent or increase the talent if you already have it.
 { #gaining-talents }

+When exactly does a year pass?
+It’s up to the people playing the game.
+If you all agree that the rest of the year is calm and uneventful, it’s time for the winter phase.

 When you learn “Fighting”, choose a weapon instead: knife, spear, halberd, épée, bow, lance.
 Note that you do not start with the Knife